 Upstate Water Rates.
 Rates for water supply service provided to municipalities and water districts located north of the City are established in accordance with the provisions of the Water Supply Act of 1905 (the "1905 Act").
 The 1905 Act provides that such rates shall be based on the System's actual cost of service.
 The sale of water and the rates and charges for these accounts are regulated by State law as well as by individual agreements between these communities and the City.
 Each contract provides for the metering of water sales to individual communities and the application of a specific charge per unit of metered volume.
 In most cases, per capita consumption in the upstate communities is less than that of customers within the City.
-In those instances where the community per capita consumption exceeds that of the City, the specified rate of charge for the excess is increased to match the rates and charges applied to retail service in the City.
-As of July 1, 2011, water taken from either the Croton or Catskill/Delaware systems is charged at a rate of \$1,213.84 per million gallons for daily per capita amounts not in excess of daily per capita consumption within the City.
+In those instances where the community per capita consumption exceeds that of the City, the specified rate of charge for the excess (the "Excess Rate") is the rate charged for retail service in the City.
+The City is currently analyzing State legislation, which became effective on February 15, 2012, to determine what implications, if any, it might have for challenges to the Excess Rate.
+As of July 1, 2012, water taken from either the Croton or Catskill/Delaware systems shall be charged at a rate of \$1,332.30 per million gallons for daily per capita amounts not in excess of daily per capita consumption within the City.

 Comparative Charges.
-The following table presents comparative annual water and sewer charges in 30 large cities based upon a survey conducted in March 2011.
-Using a ranking system where 1 represents the lowest rates, the City's ranking relative to these cities is: for Single-Family Residential - 17, for Commercial - 18, and for Industrial - 20.
+The following table presents comparative annual water and sewer charges in 30 large cities based upon a survey conducted in March 2012 by Amawalk Consulting Group LLC.
+Using a ranking system where 1 represents the lowest rates, the City's ranking relative to these cities is: for Single-Family Residential -19, for Commercial -18, and for Industrial -21.